-In life, moving on is not always an easy feat.
-This is especially true for romantic or intimate relationships, particularly when those relationships have been built on closeness and shared feelings over a long period of time.
-However, if you and your partner want very different things out of life, then it might be time to acknowledge that moving on is the best course of action.
+Moving on can be challenging in romantic or intimate relationships, as they're often built on closeness and shared feelings over long periods.
+However, if you and your partner want different things that conflict with staying together, it might be time to acknowledge that moving on is the wisest course of action.
 Before moving on, it may help to consider what you want, how you'd like to approach things, and how to make any necessary changes.
 This guide explores the topic of moving on and touches on resources like online therapy that might help you cope with and eventually accept the situation you’re facing.

-Deciding if it's time to move on might be easier if you imagine what your life might look like without this relationship as part of it.
+Deciding if it's time to move on might be easier if you imagine what your life might look like without this relationship.
 Would you be happier?
 Freer?
 Healthier?
 More balanced?
 Less stressed?
-If any of these apply, then ask yourself why.
-What about your current relationship is preventing you from having those feelings?
+If any of these apply, consider why – what about your current relationship prevents you from having those feelings?

-Bear in mind that human relationships are incredibly complex and varied, but many cultural norms present romantic relationships are monogamous, heterosexual, and often between partners of nearly the exact same age.
-Those might not be boxes that you want to check in order to be happy, and that doesn’t mean you are wrong.
-It just means that our society is evolving, and perhaps what's considered average or typical hasn’t caught up to you yet.
+Remember, human relationships are complex and varied, but many cultural norms present for romantic relationships are monogamous, heterosexual, and often between partners of nearly the same age.
+It's okay if those norms aren't what you want or need to be happy – you don't have to do what's considered average or typical.

-If your non-negotiables are different than your partner’s in a way you cannot reconcile, perhaps it's time to say goodbye.
-This doesn't mean that either of you is "wrong,” but simply that you want different things.
-Everyone's non-negotiables list is unique, and revisiting yours will leave you better prepared for a future relationship that is more rewarding.
+If your non-negotiables are different from your partner’s needs in a way you cannot reconcile, perhaps it's time to say goodbye.
+This doesn't mean either of you is "wrong," simply that you want different things.
+Everyone's non-negotiables list is personal and revisiting yours might leave you more prepared for a future relationship that's a healthier match.

 Seeing The Light At The End Of The Tunnel

-No matter who you are or what you may be going through, it's important to understand that there is, and always will be, a light at the end of the tunnel.
-Just because you have to move on from a relationship because you want different things or are unhappy doesn't mean that there won't be other relationships down the road.
+No matter who you are or what you may be going through, understand that there is a light at the end of the tunnel.
+If you need to move on from a relationship because you want different things or are unhappy, it doesn't mean there won't be other relationships down the road.

 Communicate With The Other Person

-When you know in your heart of hearts that it's time to move on, you need to convey that to the other person in the relationship.
-This can be a challenging and hurtful experience, but it's very important.
-If they too have realized that the relationship has run its course, then the decision to part ways may be mutual.
-However, whether the decision is mutual or not, you should still expect some sadness or at least somberness.
-After all, you were in a relationship, and most people can't just part ways without any emotion.
+When you know in your heart that it's time to move on, it's likely time to convey that to the other person in the relationship.
+This can be a challenging and painful experience.
+If your partner has also concluded that the relationship has run its course, the decision to part ways may be mutual.
+However, whether the decision is mutual or not, you may still experience some sadness or somberness.
+This is normal.

-- Find a new hobby.
-Sometimes, the best way to heal is to give it time.
-Investing time into a hobby is a great way to pass the time while you wait to feel better about the situation.
+- Find a new hobby: Investing time into a hobby can help pass the time while you wait to heal and feel more peace about the situation.

-- Lean on your loved ones.
-You will need a solid support system to get through this as easily as possible.
-Don't be afraid to reach out to a loved one when you need some extra support.
+- Lean on your loved ones: A solid support system might help you navigate post-breakup emotions.
+Don't be afraid to reach out to a loved one when you need extra support.

 "I really enjoyed my sessions with Dr. Anstadt.
 He helped me see how one issue was affecting multiple aspects of my life.
 He has greatly improve[d] my relationships with the people I'm closest to and even the way I approach work.
 I have seen a huge difference in my relationships already, and I have several tools to help me manage the issues I started seeking therapy for.
 I cannot express how thankful I am to Dr. I Anstadt!"